ryanluu261/thrifty/README.md

 ## Acknowledgments

 I love my teammates -Zhoucai
+Teammates were homies and we got it done- Syed
+Goodjob team - Ke

+- Will be added in but Jordan Sanz (TA) and Sathvika Korandla (TA), and Tim Tregubov

 =======

-- Will be added in but Jordan Sanz (TA) and Sathvika Korandla (TA), and Tim Tregubov

 - also changing one line beep
 - changing one line for pull request beep boop